 What types of cases do you handle?

 1. Contract Drafting and Review.
 I draft and review legal documents, including all types of contracts.
 I strive to make the documents clear to minimize the risk of future disputes.
 And I strive to include provisions that protect my clients.
 I draft, review, and advise clients on many types of documents including commercial contracts, real estate contacts, employment contracts, intellectual property contracts (licensing agreements and so forth), leases, any many other types of documents.
+Other lawyers frequently ask me to draft and edit legal documents for them, including contracts, motions, and briefs.

 2. Advising New Businesses and Organizations.
 I advise people and assist them in setting up new businesses and organizations.
 Forming the entity (corporation, LLC, or nonprofit corporation) is the easy part.
 Many potential clients can do that without a lawyer.
 They retain me to advise them on what type of entity to form, to draft agreements with their partners, customers, and vendors, and to help them protect themselves, minimize risk, and maximize the probability of a successful outcome if litigation is unavoidable.